Giant cargo plans, part 1

 In addition to serving Starfleet as passenger transports and cargo ships, Giant-derived vessels served as starship tenders or, perhaps more accurately, task-force support ships.
 These ships were an important part of Starfleet's ability to project power far from the Federation core and to undertake both defensive and offensive operations without the direct support of starbases.
 Tenders had large crews, numerous maintenance craft (work bees), and extensive facilities for repairing starships large and small, their embarked craft, and their various onboard components.
 They had the internal capacity to carry all that was needed to rearm, refuel, resupply, and replenish starships so that they could continue operations without having to retire to starbases that might have been many parsecs to the rear.
 Giants could also be outfitted with medical facilities and staff able to care for 100 inpatient casualties per week.
 The passenger cabins could be used as temporary berths for starship crews as their ships were being repaired.
 Giants were fast enough to keep pace with task forces and, because they carried no defensive weaponry, to retreat to safety when threatened.

 After a voyage of nearly 3 months, the task force arrived at Kappa 221 in August 2212.
 A survey of the planets revealed several with fluorine atmospheres, apparently engineered, that showed signs of earlier settlements but were now abandoned.
-However, no traces of SS Magellan or SS Infinity were found.
+However, no traces of Magellan or Infinity were found.
 Three weeks later, the task force was confronted by 4 ships of a previously unknown configuration.
-USS Arronax transmitted messages of greeting and friendship, which were met with no response.
+Arronax transmitted messages of greeting and friendship, which were met with no response.
 The aliens suddenly charged the task force firing disruptor-like weapons.
-In the resulting action, all 4 alien ships were destroyed, and USS Teheran sustained 12 casualties and moderate damage.
+In the resulting action, all 4 alien ships were destroyed, and Teheran sustained 12 casualties and moderate damage.

-Long-range scans of warp signatures by USS Rhea and USS Tethys showed that the alien ships had likely originated from the system designated Kappa 223 (BD+07˚3992), some 1.8 parsecs (5.85 ly) away.
-As Arronax consulted with Starfleet Command, repair crews from USS Hymir attended to the damaged USS Teheran.
-Teheran’s port warp nacelle was replaced with a spare carried by Hymir, and her injured crew members were transferred to Hymir’s well-equipped sickbay.
-The missile batteries of the all ships were restocked, and their deuterium stores were topped off from Hymir’s internal tanks.
+Long-range scans of warp signatures by Rhea and Tethys showed that the alien ships had likely originated from the system designated Kappa 223 (BD+07˚3992), some 1.8 parsecs (5.85 ly) away.
+As Arronax consulted with Starfleet Command, repair crews from Hymir attended to the damaged Teheran.
+Teheran's port warp nacelle was replaced with a spare carried by Hymir, and her injured crew members were transferred to Hymir's well-equipped sickbay.
+The missile batteries of the all ships were restocked, and their deuterium stores were topped off from Hymir's internal tanks.
 The task force was ordered to proceed to Kappa 223.

 En route to Kappa 223, the task force was attacked by alien ships 3 times without warning.
-After each action, the task force dropped out of warp for repair and replenishment by USS Hymir.
-After a journey of 5 weeks, the task force dropped out of warp near Kappa 223 and was confronted by a fleet of 15 heavily armed ships of various size.
+After each action, the task force dropped out of warp for repair and replenishment by Hymir.
+After a journey of 5 weeks, the task force dropped out of warp near Kappa 223 and was confronted by a fleet of 15 heavily armed ships of various sizes.
 Sensor scans showed that the star system included 3 terrestrial planets with fluorine atmospheres, all heavily populated.
-The task force commander, Commodore Alberta Keller of USS Arronax, realized that the aliens saw the task force’s presence in their system as an existential threat and were prepared to do whatever was necessary to repel this “invasion.”
+The task force commander, Commodore Alberta Keller of Arronax, realized that the aliens saw the task force's presence in their system as an existential threat and were prepared to do whatever was necessary to repel this "invasion."
 With this realization, Starfleet ordered the task force to withdraw from the Kappa 223 system.
 The following day an unarmed shuttlecraft carrying Commodore Keller, her first officer, and Federation Special Ambassador Somak approached the most heavily populated planet to open negotiations.
 Their overture was accepted, and in 2228 the Zaranites, who were the inhabitants of Kappa 223 and several nearby systems, became members of the Federation.
-Thanks to the support of USS Hymir, the task force was able to sustain combat and diplomatic operations far from the Federation core for nearly 9 months.
+Thanks to the support of Hymir, the task force was able to sustain combat and diplomatic operations far from the Federation core for nearly 9 months.

 In the first 10 years of Giant hull production (2206 through 2215), some 80 civilian passenger liners and transports were constructed and outfitted.
 At first, hulls were produced only by Starfleet yards and then guided by tugs to be outfitted at civilian facilities.
 However, because of the inability of the numerous Starfleet yards to meet the demands of both military and civilian users for the popular Giant-based hulls, they were later constructed under license by several civilian shipbuilders.